-The Financial Officer (Zeichnungsbefugte/r), is the only officer authorized to sign payments from the PostdocNet's budget.
-The name of the Financial Officer must be communicated to the MPG Administrative Headquarters (Generalverwaltung) within four weeks after the

-General Meeting has concluded.
+The Financial Officer handles the PostdocNet's budget.
+The name of the Financial Officer must be communicated to the MPG Administrative Headquarters (Generalverwaltung) within four weeks after the General Meeting has concluded.
 If there is no Financial Officer elected, the Deputy Spokesperson will take over this position.